FedericoSchonborn/nixos-webzine/README.md

 Feel free to send merge requests for adding links, events, news, artworks etc...

 You can contact me on the Fediverse if you want to get involved more into the project.

+All the information contained in each issues belong to the according file in the directory `./issues/`.